 - Put cranberries, apple, pineapple, brown sugar, cinnamon, and vanilla in a food processor and pulse until desired consistency, scraping the sides once or twice if needed (see note).

-Make-ahead tips: The cranberry sauce can be made a day or two in advance.
+Make-ahead tips: The cranberry mixture can be made a day or two in advance (without adding the goat cheese).
 Keep refrigerated until serving.
 Add goat cheese before serving.

 Nutrition Information:Yield: 14 servings Serving Size: 2 tablespoons cranberry and goat cheese mix

 Amount Per Serving: Calories: 60Total Fat: 2gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 4mgSodium: 38mgCarbohydrates: 10gFiber: 1gSugar: 9gProtein: 2g

 Nutrition calculation does not include optional breads or crackers, as those can vary.
 Nutrition information should be considered an estimate only, and may additionally vary depending on your choice of ingredients or preparation.
 No guarantees are made regarding allergies or dietary needs.
 Always consult a physician or dietician for specific advice and questions.

 Such a delicious appetizer – perfect for the holiday!